oVirt/ovirt-site/source/feature/iscsi-multipath.html.md

 iSCSI multipath feature enables the user to configure the iSCSI multipath from oVirt, by specifying specific networks to be used by the multipath with that configuration the user can configure the Hosts to connect to the iSCSI server through this specific networks.

-#### A brief regarding multipath linux
+### A brief regarding multipath linux

-[Device-Mapper](Feature/iSCSI-Multipath#Device-Mapper) Multipath (DM-Multipath) is a Linux native multipath tool, which allows to configure multiple I/O paths between server nodes and storage arrays into a single device.
+[Device-Mapper](Feature/iSCSI-Multipath#Device-Mapper) Multipath (DM-Multipath) is a Linux native multipath tool, which allows to [Configuration of Multipath](Feature/iSCSI-Multipath#Device-Mapper) multiple I/O paths between server nodes and storage arrays into a single device.
 Each multipath device has a World Wide Identifier (WWID), which is guaranteed to be globally unique and unchanging.
 By default, the name of a multipath device is set to its WWID

 ##### Configuration of Multipath